 - Along with the ham drippings, add honey, stone ground mustard and brown sugar.
 Bring the glaze to a low simmer and let simmer for 5 minutes.
 Set to the side.

-- After the ham has cooked, take it out of the oven and raise the oven temperature to 425 degrees.
+- After the ham has reached an Internal temperature of 140 degrees, take it out of the oven and raise the oven temperature to 425 degrees.

 - Remove the foil and pour half the glaze over top of the ham.